AdamShmanske/Analyzing-Social-Mobility-in-Baltimore-and-Washington-DC/README.md

 - Q3 Income is $40.0K
 - The median is $30.3K

-### Summary on Baltimore vs DC Median Income
-DC overall has greater income than Baltimore.
-Highest income, lowest income, Q1, Q3 and median in DC were all higher than in Baltimore.
-This would suggest children in DC are afforded more opportunities than children in Baltimore based on parents' income.

 ### Baltimore vs DC Stayed In Commuting Zone Income
 ![alt_text](https://github.com/yoselassie99/Analyzing-Social-Mobility-in-Baltimore-and-DC-Using-Boxplots/blob/main/BaltimoreIncomeStay.png)
 - Maximum Income is $68.1K